3and4/Leither/README_EN.md

 When users publish new mimei data, all online support nodes will synchronize the data in real-time.

 **Mimei usage:**
-In addition to reading mimei data directly via API and commands, mimeis can specify applications for display.
+In addition to reading mimei data directly via API and commands, mimei can specify applications for display.
 For more details, see the sections on "Applications" and "Domain Name Display of Mimeis."

 ### **Applications**
-Users can develop applications based on APIs.
-The API protocol is based on the hprose protocol, supporting most common development languages.
+Users can develop applications based on Leither API.
+The API is based on the Hprose protocol, which support most common development languages.
 Users can directly use system functions in their applications.
 The system has special optimizations for HTML5 applications.

 **Application backup:**
 ```shell